CSA-RH/LogsForwarding/README.md

-# Log forwarding and filter by log content
+# Log forwarding and filter by log content using Vector

 Initialize some variables that we will use along the process
 ```